-The overall difference between men's and women's earnings is 28.6% (mean) or 36.4% (median) based on hourly rates of pay at the snapshot date of 2021.
-Research suggests that fewer men in the lower pay quartiles drive the gender pay gap, along with the removal of a lower quartile role in an organisational restructure which was predominantly held by male employees.
-We are proud to share that our female employees are well represented across all pay quartiles.
+The overall difference between men's and women's earnings is 27% (mean) or 30% (median) based on hourly rates of pay at the snapshot date of 2023.
+Research suggests that fewer men in the lower pay quartiles drive the gender pay gap.